 As a whole, NMAT is relatively easier compared to UPCAT.

-Never waste more than 3 minutes in a single item.
+Never waste more than 1 minute on a single item.

 Alternatively, you can classify each question based on its level of difficulty:

 - Easy – items that you already know the answers to at one glance.
 Answer them right away.